-- For medical equipment Ministry`s approval should be attached.
+- For medical equipment the respective Ministry`s letter of approval should be attached.

-- Copy of the invoice as proof of goods imported and value of such good should be attached.
+- Copy of the invoice of the goods imported and with value of such good should be attached.

-- Specify the period for deferment you require which should not be more than three months
+- Specify the period for deferment you require which should not be more than six months.

 Which goods are of a capital nature?